LaiKash/ReactParser/README.md

 ---

+### Known Issues

+Backtracking in the regex will miss some functions.
+Need to improve the regex.

+---

 ### TODO

 This is the first version with rude regex and a lot of spaghetti code.
 What concerns me the most is that it may have problems handling REALLY big bundle files (specially loading them into memory).